 DISTANCE: 8-9 KM TIME: 5-6 HOURS

-From Kipi, go ahead on the wellmarked trail that gently descends to the river to a bridge.
-En route you will come across a small Mani wall and a chorten with a beautiful painting of Chamba.
+From Kipi, go ahead on the well-marked trail that gently descends to the river to a bridge.
+En route, you will come across a small Mani wall and a chorten with a beautiful painting of Chamba.
 The last bit is over landslides to the river below at Sehru Village.
 The trek from Kipi to Sehru takes about 2 hrs.
 Cross the river and climb steeply for 1 hr, towards the ridge.
 The following 6 km is a gradual uphill trail to Tawang, which is right on top of the ridge.
 The monastery you’ll find here is a centuries-old fortress, set against the dramatic setting of snow-mantled peaks.
 It is one of the largest living monasteries of the Gelugpa school, housing more than 200 monks.
 It closely resembles Lhasa’s Potala Palace.
 From Tawang, you have valley views to both sides of the town.
 You can take the helicopter service (Rs 3,000) and fly back to Guwahati, or bus or taxi back.
+Travellers can opt for online bus booking using ixigo app and avail great deals.
 On your return, Luit Hotel at Tezpur offers the best accommodation, and a sunset cruise on the Brahmaputra is simply a must.

 Time Required: 8-9 days

 Trekking Level: Moderate